2013 WINNER – ODELL BECKHAM, JR. (LSU)

 Click here to view all photos from the 2014 Paul Hornung Award Banquet.

 Five elite players were named finalists for the Paul Hornung Award, presented by Texas Roadhouse and given annually to the most versatile player in major college football.
-The announcement for the fourth Paul Hornung Award was made by the Louisville Sports Commission and football legend Paul Hornung, a Heisman Trophy-winning quarterback at Notre Dame and an NFL Most Valuable Player with the Green Bay Packers whose versatility earned his enshrinement in both the college and professional football Halls of Fame.
-At Notre Dame, Hornung played every position in the offensive backfield, handled punting and placekicking duties, returned kickoffs and started at safety on defense.
 Running backs/return specialists Marion Grice (Arizona State University) and Antonio Andrews (Western Kentucky University), wide receiver/return specialist Odell Beckham Jr. (LSU), quarterback Johnny Manziel (Texas A&M) and linebacker/running back Myles Jack (UCLA) were selected as finalists for the award by a vote of 16 Selection Committee Members.
-Online fan voting at www.votepaulhornung.com counted for a 17th vote.
+Online fan voting counted for a 17th vote.

-A four-time 2013 Paul Hornung Award Weekly Honor Roll Selection, Arizona State running back and kick return specialist Marion Grice piled up 1,673 all-purpose yards, recording 173 carries for 901 yards and 14 touchdowns, 43 receptions for 366 yards and six touchdowns and 17 kick returns for 406 yards.
+A four-time 2013 Paul Hornung Award Weekly Honor Roll Selection, Arizona State running back and kick return specialist Marion Grice piled up 1,673 all-purpose yards, recording 173 carries for 901 yards and 14 touchdowns, 43 receptions for 366 yards and six touchdowns, and 17 kick returns for 406 yards.
 He averaged 167.3 all-purpose yards per game for the 2013 season and is second in the nation in scoring with 120 points.
-Grice is second in the nation with 20 touchdowns and became the third Sun Devil in school history and just the 15th Pac-10/12 player in the past 36 seasons to score that many TDs.
-In ASU’s 32-30 upset win over Wisconsin at Sun Devil Stadium in week three of the season, Grice accounted for 198 all-purpose yards and four TDs: rushed 22 times for 84 yards, including a long run of 18 yards; caught five passes for 50 yards, including a long reception of 20 yards; added three kickoff returns for 64 yards, including a long of 23 yards.
-Grice added four TDs in the Sun Devils’ 62-41 early-season win over USC.
-His 20 TDS are within striking distance of the ASU single-season TD record of 22 held by legendary Wilford “Whizzer” White.
+Grice is second in the nation with 20 touchdowns and became the third Sun Devil in school history and just the 15th Pac-10/12 player in the past 36 seasons to score that many touchdowns.
+In ASU’s 32-30 upset win over Wisconsin at Sun Devil Stadium in week three of the season, Grice accounted for 198 all-purpose yards and four touchdowns: rushed 22 times for 84 yards, including a long run of 18 yards; caught five passes for 50 yards, including a long reception of 20 yards; added three kickoff returns for 64 yards, including a long of 23 yards.
+Grice added four touchdowns in the Sun Devils’ 62-41 early-season win over USC.
+His 20 touchdowns are within striking distance of the ASU single-season touchdown record of 22 held by legendary Wilford “Whizzer” White.
+Grice suffered a lower leg injury in the win over UCLA and did not play the final three games of the year.

 UCLA linebacker and running back Myles Jack, a true freshman who established himself as a rock solid defender through the Bruin’s first eight games in 2013, sent notice that he would be a force on offense in just two games.
-Jack rushed for 120 yards on his first six carries, including a 66-yard touchdown run to help the injury-depleted Bruins beat Arizona 31-26 on November 9.
-On defense, Jack had eight tackles, one tackle for a loss of two yards, two pass break-ups and recovered a fumble in the UCLA end zone as the Bruins won in Tucson for the first time since 2003.
+Jack rushed for 120 yards on his first six carries, including a 66-yard touchdown run to help the injury-depleted Bruins beat Arizona 31-26 on Nov.
+9. On defense, Jack had eight tackles, one tackle for a loss of 2 yards, two pass break-ups and recovered a fumble in the UCLA end zone as the Bruins won in Tucson for the first time since 2003.
 The following week, Jack started on offense and scored four rushing touchdowns – the most in a game for a Bruin freshman – as UCLA stayed in control of its destiny in the Pac-12 South race with a 41-31 victory over Washington.
 Jack also had five tackles and one pass break-up in stellar duty for the defense against the Huskies.
-At the time of publication he held 179 yards in 19 carries with five touchdowns.
 Earlier in the 2013 season his interception with 16 seconds left sealed UCLA’s 34-27 road win over Utah.
+Jack turned in a rock-solid defensive performance in the Bruins’ 42-14 Sun Bowl win over Virginia Tech, including a 24-yard interception return for a touchdown.